TheOdinProject/curriculum/ruby/building_blocks.md

 *Look through these now and then use them to test yourself after doing the assignment*

-**Note:** This is long list of things you need to understand by the end but many of .
-We recommend you read through the list, do the assignment, and then test yourself by seeing if you can answer all these questions.
+**Note:** We recommend you read through the list, do the assignment, and then test yourself by seeing if you can answer all these questions.

 * **Numbers, Operators and Expressions:**